 Overloading yourself by trying to make too many huge changes too fast increases the risk of relapse.
 Take small steps.
 Working on goals a little each day over a long period produces results.
 Your goal should not be a sudden transformation; it should be to make changes in your lifestyle that you can maintain.

 Trying to start out on massive change projects can be a way of setting yourself up for failure and sabotaging your recovery.

 Do what you can today and a little more tomorrow.

 5. Be kind to yourself – give yourself credit – reward yourself.

-People who only hear about their mistakes lose confidence, learn to be helpless and may stop trying.
+People who only hear about their mistakes lose confidence, learn to be helpless, and may stop trying.
 Don’t be your own worst critic.
 Take credit for the things you are doing right.
 Say positive affirmations.
 Give yourself small positive rewards for your efforts.

 Avoid negative rewards like drugs or alcohol.
 Have healthy little treats.
-Take time to go places you enjoy being.
+Take time to go to places you enjoy being.
 Spend time with positive friends.
 Spending time in meetings and with good friends is not an interruption to your recovery – it is a part of that recovery.

 Recovery should be fun.
 Let yourself enjoy your new and improved life.

 Keep recovery materials handy.
 When adversity comes, remember to read uplifting materials.
 That one recovery book may be just the thing to keep your recovery on track when the problems come.